-Resolution.
+- Resolution.
 This is a very important parameter that determines the level of detail provided by the VOS clustering technique.
 The parameter must have a non-negative value.
 The larger the value of the parameter, the larger the number of clusters that will be obtained.
-Our recommendation is to try out different values for the parameter and to use the value that yields the most appropriate level of detail.

-- Random starts 1.
+Our recommendation is to try out different values for the parameter and to use the value that yields the most appropriate level of detail. - Random starts 1.
 This parameter determines the number of times the optimization algorithm of the VOS clustering technique is run.
 Each time the optimization algorithm is run, a different randomly generated initial clustering solution is used.
 The larger the value of the parameter, the more accurate the final clustering solution that will be obtained.
 Performing only one or a few runs of the optimization algorithm can be sufficient to quickly obtain some preliminary clustering results.
 However, to obtain one's final clustering results, we strongly recommend to perform a significant number of runs (e.g., at least 100 runs) of the optimization algorithm.
-Especially in the case of larger networks, a large number of runs of the optimization algorithm should be performed. - Random starts 2.
+Especially in the case of larger networks, a large number of runs of the optimization algorithm should be performed.

+- Random starts 2.
 This parameter determines the number of times the socalled cluster split algorithm of the VOS clustering technique is run.
 This is a technical parameter that we will not discuss in more detail here.
-The larger the value of the parameter, the more accurate the clustering solution that will be obtained. - Run mapping/clustering.
-The Run split button is available only if a network file has been loaded.
-The button can be used to run the VOS mapping technique and/or the VOS clustering technique.
-The Random seed parameter is used to randomly generate initial solutions for the optimization algorithms of the VOS mapping technique and the VOS clustering technique.
+The larger the value of the parameter, the more accurate the clustering solution that will be obtained. - Run.
+The Run button is available only after a new map has been created.
+The button can be used to run the VOS mapping and clustering techniques.
+The option buttons determine whether both techniques are run or only one of them.
+The Random seed parameter is used to randomly generate initial solutions for the optimization algorithms of the VOS mapping and clustering techniques.
 A given random seed always yields the same initial solutions.
 The only exception is random seed 0.
-This random seed yields different initial solutions each time the VOS mapping technique and/or the VOS clustering technique are run. - Rotate/flip. - Rotate.
+This random seed yields different initial solutions each time the VOS mapping and clustering techniques are run. - Rotate/flip. - Rotate.
 Use this button to rotate the currently active map.
 The Degrees to rotate parameter determines the number of degrees by which the map will be rotated. - Flip Horizontally.
-Use this button to flip the map horizontally. - Flip Vertically.
-Use this button to flip the map vertically.
+Use this button to flip the currently active map horizontally. - Flip Vertically.
+Use this button to flip the currently active map vertically.